dotnet/Open-XML-SDK/README.md

 The Latest Builds
 =================

-##Where to get the Nuget package
+##Where to get the NuGet package
 The NuGet package for Open XML SDK is currently available as a custom feed on MyGet.
 You can trust this package source, since the custom feed is locked and only this project feeds into the source.

-##How to install the Nuget package
+##How to install the NuGet package
 The package you want to install is DocumentFormat.OpenXml.
 See https://dotnet.myget.org/gallery/open-xml-sdk

 The package feed or the package source is specified by the feed URL.
 Depending on your version of Visual Studio, choose the appropriate feed URL from the table below.